Farhene/CodePath-TipCalculator/README.md

 The following **additional** features are implemented:

 - [x] I researched to make the title of the app be a cute specific font and size style as well as changing the color of the bar.
+- [x] I also added app icons of all sizes as well as edited the launch screen to look prettier.

 ## Video Walkthrough